 What is OpEx?

-Operating Expenditure OpEx expenses cover the day-to-day costs of running a business.
-These include rent, wages, SaaS subscriptions, utility bills and more.
+OpEx or operating expenditure accounts for the day-to-day costs of running a business.
+This includes rent, wages, software subscriptions, utilities and more.